 INTERNATIONAL DESIGN WORKSHOP:

-Every year, since 2010, the Universidad Mayor School of Architecture in Santiago, Chile has hosted an international workshop in which architecture schools from various areas of the world are invited to work together for ten days.
+Every year since 2010 the Universidad Mayor School of Architecture in Santiago, Chile has hosted an international workshop in which architecture schools from various areas of the world are invited to work together for ten days.
 Each guest school is represented by one professor along with five students, who together with the other professors and students conceptualize, discuss and develop projects based on a specific urban-architectonic theme.
-On the first day of the workshop students from each university present a project related to the workshop’s theme, but from the particular viewpoint of their own city or country.
-The idea is to reflect on their own conditions as to how the theme may have influenced the local architecture and urban developments.
-This initial presentation will serve as an introduction to the workshop theme, as well as a cultural introduction between the participants and their respective environments.Workshop participants will be divided into groups, each of which will be composed of approximately 10 students (with representation from every guest university) and will work under the guidance of 2 professors (1 guest professor and 1 professor from Universidad Mayor).
-At the end of the 10 days, each group will present their project to an external jury made up of professional architects, academics, government officials and/or architectural journalists.
+In addition to the intensive studio workshop, lectures related to the specific theme are presented throughout.At the end of the 10 days, each group will present their project to an external jury made up of professional architects, academics, government officials and/or architectural journalists.
 The workshop’s main objective is to create an experience of collaborative team work to generate relevant, and creative proposals about habitation and the city.